stellar-deprecated/starlight/specifications/sep-payment-channel-transactions.md

 deposit after formation, unless they trust the asset issuer not to clawback from payment channel escrow accounts, or unless the asset is auth immutable.

+## Transaction Signature Disclosure

+Processes that require the signing of multiple transactions make use an ed25519 signed payload signer proposed in [CAP-40] and the `extraSigners` precondition proposed in [CAP-21] so that all signatures required from the receiving participant are disclosed in the first transaction required by the process.

+Participants must observe the network for submissions of the first transaction so as to collect the signatures in the event that the other participant does not share the signatures.
+If a participant fails to do this the other participant could submit a subset of the transactions required by the process and the participant will not have any other capability to authorize and submit the remaining transactions.

 ## Limitations

 This protocol defines the mechanisms of the Stellar network's core protocol that